 To meet these goals, residents gain clinical experience at three teaching hospitals and numerous ambulatory sites.
 Residency training is conducted at the University of Maryland Medical Center, at the modern and adjacent Veterans Affairs Medical Center, and at Mercy Medical Center -- a private community hospital within five minutes from University Center.
 Training in ambulatory care takes place at these sites as well as in clinics and private practices in Baltimore City and surrounding counties.
 Residents may also choose to do rotations at Area Health Education Centers (AHEC) in rural Western Maryland and on Maryland's Eastern Shore.

-Residents spend approximately half their time on inpatient rotations, including general medicine units, subspecialty services (e.g., cardiology, infectious diseases, and oncology), medical and cardiac intensive care units, the medical consultation service and night/day floats.
+Residents have inpatient rotations on a variety of services, including general medicine, subspecialty services (e.g., cardiology, ID, and oncology), MICU, CCU and night/day floats.
 The rotation schedule is carefully arranged so that each resident has exposure to general medicine, subspecialties, clinical floors and intensive care units, while not allowing any one area to dominate.
-The remainder of their time is spent on clinical or research electives, including 2.5 electives in the intern year.
+The remainder of their time is spent on clinical or research electives, including subspecialty outpatient experiences during the mornings of their Y blocks.
 A summary of the clinical rotations by year of training can be found in Curriculum in Internal Medicine.

-A comprehensive mentoring program is an important component of our residency.
-Along with our FOUR CAREER PATHWAYS residents are paired with faculty with similar interests who guide residents as they develop and solidify their career goals.
-The Pathways provide guidelines for electives and inpatient rotations, along with a series of workshops on various topics.
-Workshops include how to apply for fellowships, the fellowship interview process, creating your CV, securing a primary care or hospitalist position, among others.
-Faculty enthusiastically welcome residents to engage in research and take an active role in ensuring residents achieve success -- whether that is securing a subspecialty fellowship, primary care job or hospitalist position.
+A comprehensive mentoring program provides individual and group mentoring.
+Residents are paired with faculty with similar interests provide guidance as they develop and solidify their career goals.
+They attend a series of workshops that include how to apply for fellowships, the fellowship interview process, creating your CV, securing a primary care or hospitalist position, among others.
+Faculty enthusiastically welcome residents to engage in research and take an active role in ensuring residents achieve success.